-The minimum sample size calculation was based on previous research carried out by Corkhill et al16, which showed a mean pain score of 43.5 (SD 21.8) using 101 points numerical rating scale for perineal pain, with rectal analgesia, to detect a clinically significant reduction in pain score from 43.5 to 32.6 in visual analogue scale).
-It is necessary to recruit 168 subjects to trial (5% level of significance with 90% power).
+The minimum sample size calculation was based on previous research carried out by Corkhill et al. (2001)

+[16], which showed a mean pain score of 43.5 (SD 21.8) using 101-point numerical rating scale for perineal pain, with rectal analgesia, to detect a clinically significant reduction in pain score from 43.5 to 32.6 in visual analogue scale).
+It was necessary to recruit 168 subjects to trial (5% level of significance with 90% power).

 Study information was provided to potentially eligible women with the period of gestation greater than 37 weeks admitted to the unit for vaginal delivery after obtaining their informed consent.
 Eligible women were randomly allocated following delivery to either diclofenac sodium group or placebo suppository group using random number table.
-The randomisation schedules were prepared by a researcher not involved in patient care using random number table.
+The randomisation schedules were prepared by a researcher not involved in patient care using random number tables.
 Perineal repair or episiotomy suturing were done by senior registrar or registrar or house officer using polyglycolic acid (vicryl) by subcuticular suturing technique.
-Treatment pack contained 100mg and 50mg diclofenac sodium, and placebo (Anusol suppositories, which is having least analgesic action in the perineum), 1st diclofenac sodium 100 mg suppository or placebo was inserted by midwife when suturing completed and the second (50)mg diclofenac sodium or placebo) 12 hours after birth.
+Treatment pack contained 100mg and 50mg diclofenac sodium, and placebo (Anusol suppositories, which was having least analgesic action in the perineum), 1st diclofenac sodium 100 mg suppository or placebo was inserted by midwife when suturing was completed and the second (50 mg diclofenac sodium or placebo) 12 hours after birth.
 The women involved in the study were blinded to the allocated treatment groups.
-Data collection sheets were completed prior to discharge from the hospital at 24 hours after birth by recall, pain score (using ten centimeter visual analogue scale) associated with resting, walking, sitting, and squatting.
-The patients who complain more pain were prescribed other analgesics (Paracetamol).
+Data collection sheets were completed prior to discharge from the hospital at 24 hours after birth by recall, pain score (using ten-centimetre visual analogue scale) associated with resting, walking, sitting, and squatting.
+The patients who complained more pain were prescribed other analgesics (Paracetamol).
 Ethical approval was obtained from the research and ethical committee of the Colombo South Teaching Hospital.
-Informed consent has been taken from all the participants.
-Those who are not willing to be included were given due medical care without any discrimination.
+Informed consent was taken from all the participants.
+Those who did not given giconsent were given due medical care without any discrimination.
 Data were entered into a data collection sheet in the ward and confidentially stored in an ongoing electronic database.
 Statistical test of significance was done to analyze the result with the help of a standard statistical package, SPSS 2006.
-Outcome analysis has been done by intention to treat with the use of parametric test (t test).
+Outcome